cvs-health/testaro/README.md

 When Testaro finds job files in the directory, Testaro runs the first job, writes the report(s) into the report directory, and moves the job file into the ex-jobs directory.

+Testaro suspends checking while it is running any job.
+Therefore, even though the currently running job file remains in `JOBDIR`, Testaro will not try to run it again.

 Since Testaro runs the first job (i.e. the job whose name is first in ASCII order), whoever populates the directory with job files has control over the order in which Testaro runs them.
+To force a new job to be run before the already waiting jobs, one can give it a `jobID` (and thus filename base) that comes before that of the first waiting job.

 In order to make directory watching possible, you must define these environment variables:
 - `REPORTDIR`